Copyright © 2008 Trumpet Ministries, Inc. All Rights Reserved

-A study of the Book of Acts will reveal that the Apostles leaned more on the directions given by the Spirit of God than they did on their own understanding of “missions.”
+A study of the Book of Acts will reveal that the Apostles leaned more from the directions given by the Spirit of God than they did from their own understanding of “missions.”

-It was and yet is true of the Lord Jesus.
-While on earth He did not speak His own words or perform His own actions.
+That was and still is true of the Lord Jesus.
+While on earth, He did not speak His own words or perform His own actions.
 Everything Christ did and said, and all of His judgments and decisions, were of the Father through the Holy Spirit.

 So Jesus said, “When you have lifted up the Son of Man, then you will know I am the one I claim to be and that I do nothing on my own but speak just what the Father has taught me.
 (John 8:28)